This post on books with plot twists is sponsored by Sympathy by Olivia Sudjic.

 One of the best ways for a book to win me over is with a killer plot twist.
 I love feeling shocked, then going back a few pages to make sure I read that last bit correctly, then getting to the end of the book and wanting to flip it over and start at the beginning again.
 I want books to surprise me.
 I love being deceived.
 I love it when a book makes me want to run up to the first person I can find and say, “Holy crap, you need to read this book RIGHT NOW.”

 Of course, not every plot twist is as dramatic as this, but I love it when an author does a nifty bit of sleight-of-hand magic.
 In fact, I love it so much I put together a list of 100 books with plot twists.
 Some are insanely huge, some are smaller, but all are (hopefully) surprising.
-Don’t worry though…I won’t spoil any of these books for you!
+Don’t worry though…I won’t spoil any of these books with plot twists for you!

 1. 32 Candles – Ernessa T. Carter